-I’ve done the trip – read about it here – but what I didn’t tell you was how much of a pain in the butt it was to get to Sorong Indonesia from Jakarta.
+I’ve done the trip – read about it here – but what I didn’t tell you was how much of a pain in the butt it was to get to Raja Ampat – Sorong, Indonesia – from Jakarta.

 And it was all my own fault.
 Complete lack of research.
-If you want to know how to get to Raja Ampat, it’s quite simple – don’t do what I did!
+If you want to know how to get to Sorong from Jakarta or Bali, it’s quite simple – don’t do what I did!

 It’s beautiful once you get there.
 Just do it right!